 Except as otherwise determined by us, if at any time we issue a share of our Class A common stock, the net proceeds received by us with respect to such share, if any, shall be concurrently invested in BRP and BRP shall issue to us one LLC Unit (unless such share was issued by us solely to fund the purchase of an LLC Unit from a holder of LLC Units (upon an election by us to exchange such LLC Unit in lieu of redemption following a redemption request by such holder of LLC Units in which case such net proceeds shall instead be transferred to the selling holder of LLC Units as consideration for such purchase, and BRP will not issue an additional LLC Unit to us)).
 Similarly, except as otherwise determined by us, (i) BRP will not issue any additional LLC Units to us unless we issue or sell an equal number of shares of our Class A common stock and (ii) should BRP issue any additional LLC Units to BRP's LLC Members or any other person, we will issue an equal number of shares of our Class B common stock to such BRP LLC Members or any other person.
 Conversely, if at any time any shares of our Class A common stock are redeemed, purchased or otherwise acquired, BRP will redeem, purchase or otherwise acquire an equal number of LLC Units held by us, upon the same terms and for the same price per security, as the shares of our Class A common stock are redeemed, purchased or otherwise acquired.
-In addition, BRP will not effect any subdivision (by any unit split, unit distribution, reclassification, reorganization, recapitalization or otherwise) or combination (by reverse unit split, reclassification, reorganization, recapitalization or otherwise) of the LLC Units unless it is accompanied by substantively identical subdivision or combination, as applicable, of the LLC Units.
+In addition, BRP will not effect any subdivision (by any unit split, unit distribution, reclassification, reorganization, recapitalization or otherwise) or combination (by reverse unit split, reclassification, reorganization, recapitalization or otherwise) or combination (by substantively identical subdivision or combination, as applicable, of each class of our common stock, and we will not effect any subdivision or combination of any class of our common stock unless it is accompanied by a substantively identical subdivision or combination, as applicable, of each class of our common stock, and we will not effect any subdivision or combination, as applicable, of the LLC Units.